-5.2 Jamming the numeric comparison model to get the user to switch into the 'just works' model
+5.2 Jamming the secure model to get the user to switch into the less secure model

-This attack scenario, illustrated in Figure 3, is an example of cases where attacker prevents the user from making association until the frustrated user decides to try the alternative 'just works' model.
-When detecting that the 'just works' model is used, an attacker may perform MitM attack without being detected.
-This attack requires that the attacker is able to determine when comparison model connections are made and disturb communication when this occurs.
-The attack is more likely get the user to try alternative model when the user considers a manual and user interface for association to be difficult and, hence, blames a device, instead of an invisible MitM attacker.
+This attack scenario, illustrated in Figure 3, is an example of cases where attacker prevents the user from making association until the frustrated user decides to try the alternative less secure model model.
+The attack is applicable to situations where the end-user is able to select the association model, which is used.
+For instance, when detecting that the HomePlugAV secure mode is used, an attacker disturbs communication until user selects Simple Connect mode.
+The user is more likely to blame device and difficult user interface, instead of an invisible MitM attacker.